Type your search terms and pause for instant results.

-In previous centuries salt was a very valuable commodity necessary for food preservation and in the late 1600s the British colonists in Bermuda recognized the potential of the Turks and Caicos salt ponds.
-By the end of the 1600s they had begun to develop the salinas to increase output.
+In previous centuries, salt was a very valuable commodity necessary for food preservation.
+In the late 1600s, British colonists in Bermuda recognized the potential of the Turks and Caicos marine ponds for salt raking, and by the end of the century they had begun to develop the natural ponds into salinas to increase output.

 Over the next two hundred years, extensive salt works were built on Grand Turk, Salt Cay and South Caicos, along with the infrastructure needed to support the industry and populations.

-At the height of production at the beginnings of the 1900s, total exports from the country reached nearly 2 million bushels.
-About 800 acres (324 hectares) of salina was being utilized across the three islands and over 80 miles (129 kilometres) of dividing walls stood.
+At the height of production at the beginnings of the 1900s, total exports from the country reached nearly 2 million bushels (about 140 million pounds).
+About 800 acres (324 hectares) of salina was being utilized across the three islands and over 80 miles (129 kilometers) of dividing walls stood.

 What ultimately doomed the salt industry in the country was the small scale of production.
 The islands in the Turks and Caicos are small, with a limited number of ponds that could be developed.
 Necessary infrastructure such as deep water docks simply cost too much to build and maintain compared to the expected returns.
 Other sites such as Lake Windsor on the nearby Bahamian island of Great Inagua, proved to be far more financially viable for salt production due to its much greater size.
 Morton Salt currently produces over a million tons of sea salt per year at this location.

-Attempts were made in the mid-1900s to revive dying exports, but these failed to be remotely profitable.
+Attempts were made in the mid-1900s to revive dying exports, yet these failed to be remotely profitable.

-Initial gathering of salt by the Tainos and early Europeans was simply scraping up what accumulated naturally, but by the time the salt industry was in full swing the process was a little more advanced.
+Initial gathering of salt by the Tainos and early Europeans visitors was simply scraping up what accumulated naturally, but by the time the salt industry was in full swing the process was far more advanced.